Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 i\hbar \dfrac{\partial}{\partial t} = \hat H \psi
 {% end %}

-That is to say, the Schrödinger equation is the **eigenvalue problem for the energy**.
+That is to say, the Schrödinger equation is the **eigenvalue equation for the energy operator**.
 This is an incredibly significant statement that we will use extensively going forwards.

 ### Continuous and discrete eigenvalues